Seattle City Guide: Stuff Around Town

 Ballard has a large population of Scandinavian residents, as well as Norwegian and Swedish food.
 Seattle PI says, “From the Leif Erickson statute to the Nordic Heritage Museum to the Market Street plaza frequented by Nordic royals, Ballard is ostentatiously Scandi.”
 Walk the cobblestoned streets of Old Town, check out a dive-y rocker bar like Sunset Tavern, visit the busiest maritime locks in the United States, or head to the sandy shores of Golden Gardens Park for some of the most beautiful hikes and views in the city.

 Seeking the quintessential Seattle experience?
 Take the Monorail from the Westlake Mall to the Seattle Center.
 If you visit the Space Needle, it’s probably safe to skip the overpriced food at Sky City restaurant, even though the rotating wonder is a great 360-degree view of the city.
 Check MoPop, or the Museum of Pop Culture—a relic of Paul Allen’s obsessive dedication to music, pop culture, and sci-fi phenomena.
 Head to the Chihuly Garden & Glass to see the artistry of Seattle’s famous Dale Chihuly or do a Yoga Under Glass session.

 Have you visited Seattle?
-Any tips to share?
+Any tips we should add to our Seattle City Guide?
 Please let us know in the comments below!